Mydayyy/Valheim-ServerSideMap/README.md

 Currently there are three available chat commands:

 - **/convertpins**: Uploads  all pins which are currently clientside to the server.
-- **/convertpins removelocaldupes**: Uploads all pins which are currently clientside to the server.
+- **/convertpins ignorelocaldupes**: Uploads all pins which are currently clientside to the server.
 Pins which have a pin on the server near them are _not_ uploaded.
 Default radius 15.0, can be adjusted in the config.
 - **/deletealllocalpins**: **DELETES** all local pins.
 Those will not be recoverable, use it when you are absolutely sure you want to do that.

 ## Bug Reports